informationretrieval19/SimpsonsSearch/README.md

 # SimpsonsSearch

-.Net Core Web Projekt zur Umsetzung einer Suchmaschine für die Serie "Die Simpsons".
+.Net Core web application implementing a search engine for the tv-show 'The Simpsons'.

-Umgesetzt mit Lucene.net als Suchmaschinen Library
+This project uses Lucene.net as search engine library:
 https://lucenenetdocs.azurewebsites.net/

 Deployment: